zdravkov/kendo-docs/getting-started/framework/datasource/basic-usage.md

 ---
-title: Use the DataSource
+title: Basic Usage
-page_title: Using DataSource component in Kendo UI framework | Kendo UI Documentation
+page_title: Use the DataSource component in Kendo UI framework
-description: In this how-to tutorial we provide a quick introduction of Kendo UI DataSource component and guide you how to use it in your project.
+description: In this articla we provide a quick introduction of Kendo UI DataSource component and a few of its most common usage scenarios.
+previous_url: /howto/use-the-datasource-component
+position: 2
 ---

-# How-To: Use the DataSource

-In this how-to, we'll examine how to use the DataSource of Kendo UI.

-## Introduction

 The DataSource plays a central role in the applications and sites built with Kendo UI.
 Fundamentally, it is an abstraction over local or remote data.
 However, it has many other responsibilities as well, including: